Skip to main content

 What is a good SCHUFA score in Germany?

-A SCHUFA Basisscore above 97.5% is considered excellent.
-Scores between 95% and 97.5% are good.
-Below 90% means increased risk data, and lenders may offer less favourable terms or decline applications.
+A SCHUFA Basisscore above 97.5% is generally excellent.
+Scores between 95% and 97.5% are usually good, while below 90% indicates elevated risk for lenders.

 How can I check my SCHUFA score for free?